External Hard Drive Data Recovery Services

 A tiny read/write head floats above the surface, writing 0s and 1s to the disk—just microns away from physical contact.
 Because of this design, any bump or jolt can make the head hit the platter.
 This can damage data forever.

+In SSDs (Solid State Drives), there are no moving parts.
+They store data on flash memory chips instead.
+This lowers the chance of physical crashes.
 However, SSDs have a limited number of write cycles.
 They can also fail suddenly because of electronic or firmware issues.
 Both technologies, while reliable under normal use, are still vulnerable to power surges, heat, age, and accidental damage.

 Understanding the technology behind storage helps our clients make better choices.
 It also shows why professional recovery is often the safest solution when problems occur.